govtrack/misconduct/README.md

 * `fined` - Fined by the Senate or House.
 * `exclusion` - A member-elect was prevented from being seated by the Senate or House.
 * `conviction` - Conviction in a court.
 * `plea` - Pleaded guilty or no contest in a court.
+(Sometimes we see this as a legislator paying a municipal fine.)
+* `confirmation` - The allegation is confirmed as true.
+This tag can be used in rare cases to indicate our assertion that the legislator is guilty when there was no actual adverse consequence.

 In a small number of cases the consequence was reversed (e.g. on appeal), and in those cases the tag should _not_ be used so that the legislator is not incorrectly flagged as guilty.